AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-refined_postcondition_aspects-07:

-7. When a subprogram with a Refined Postcondition is called; first the subprogram is evaluated.
-The Refined Postcondition is evaluated immediately before the evaluation of the postcondition or, if there is no postcondition, immediately before the point at which a postcondition would have been evaluated.
-If the Refined Postcondition evaluates to True then the postcondition is evaluated as described in the Ada RM.
-If either the Refined Postcondition or the postcondition do not evaluate to True then the exception Assertions.Assertion_Error is raised.
+7. When a subprogram or entry with a Refined Postcondition is called, the Refined Postcondition is evaluated immediately before the evaluation of the postcondition or, if there is no postcondition, immediately before the point at which a postcondition would have been evaluated.
+If the Refined Postcondition evaluates to False, the the exceptions Assertion.Assertion_Error is raised.
+   Otherwise, the postcondition is then evaluated and checked as described in the Ada RM.

 .. _etu-refined_postcondition_aspects-ds: